-Growth is the outcome of any successful enterprise.
-While growth is traditionally sought after, growing pains can cause make or break points in many small companies.
-The chaos that ensues during a period of growth is not something a business can avoid.
+Growth is a natural outcome of any successful enterprise.
+Even though growth is traditionally sought after, it can cause make or break points in many companies.
+The chaos that occurs during that period is not something a business can avoid.
 It is inevitable and will be a reoccurring, rhythmical pattern each time the company goes through change, which means this process can be navigated.

 The good news is that many of the issues that will spring up in that chaos are predictable.
 They can be expected and planned for.
 This allows business owners to develop a strategy in order to anticipate and tackle these changes.
 To become more strategic when charting out your upcoming growth, it helps to understand the different transition zones involved.
 These zones will either raise or lower the voltage in your people.